syanix/SupplyChainSystem/context-cicd.md

 ## Recent Changes

+### Environment Variable Handling (2023-11-20)

+We've clarified how environment variables are handled in our deployment process:

+1. **Build-Time Variable Substitution**: GitHub Actions automatically substitutes secret references like `${{ secrets.PRODUCTION_DATABASE_URL }}` with their actual values during the build process:

+   - The correct environment variables are embedded in the Fly.io configuration files during build
+   - No additional substitution is needed during deployment

+2. **Secure Credential Management**: Environment-specific credentials are stored as GitHub Secrets:
+   - `PRODUCTION_DATABASE_URL` and `STAGING_DATABASE_URL` for database connections
+   - `PRODUCTION_JWT_SECRET` and `STAGING_JWT_SECRET` for JWT authentication
+   - `FLY_API_TOKEN` for Fly.io authentication

+This approach ensures that our application has access to the correct environment variables during runtime while maintaining security best practices.

 ### Workflow Permissions Update (2023-11-19)

 We've updated the permissions configuration in our deployment workflows to address the "Resource not accessible by integration" error: